The bill for a child is skyrocketing - up to a million kronor

 A second child is also often not as expensive.

-If you have more children, you're more likely to inherit clothes and belongings.
+If you have more children, you will have a greater chance of inheriting clothes and belongings.

-But there is a lot you can save even with one child, says Américo Fernández.
-In its calculation, SEB, for example, has included SEK 90,000 in child allowances.
+But there is a lot you can save even with one, says Américo Fernández.
+In its calculation, SEB, for example, has included SEK 90,000 in child benefit.

-It's not a must and not something everyone has the opportunity to do.
-Giving your children a good financial upbringing is not about giving them money but about teaching them the value of money, and you can do that in many different ways, he says.
+It's not a must and not an opportunity that everyone has.
+Giving your children a good financial upbringing is not about giving them money but about teaching them the value of money and you can do that in many different ways, he says.

 The sum of SEK 340,000 for extra entertainment - which includes gifts, vacations and your own bus pass - can also be skimped on.